5% lower energy costs using the Eco-2-System compared to a 3.2 COP with leading systems that use a glycol/brine loop.

 "We developed the Eco-2-System to address Quebec's phaseout of HCFCs and provide a natural alternative to ammonia," says Luc Simard, engineer for Compressor Systems Control (CSC), Inc., in Les Côteaux, Québec.
 "But our goal was to use 100 percent CO2 in a system that would work in practically any rink in North America."

 The Eco-2-System's CO₂ gas-to-liquid heat rejection phase differs from conventional R-22 systems.
-With R-22, the refrigerant vapour exits the compressor at 270 psig at the highest.
+With R-22, the refrigerant vapor exits the compressor at 270 psig at the highest.
 This high-pressure superheated vapour enters a condenser, where it is cooled into a high-pressure liquid during the condensation process.
 Then, the high-pressure liquid goes through an expansion valve and exits as a low-pressure mixture of liquid and vapor.
 This mixture circulates through a heat exchanger in a primary loop that cools glycol or brine in a secondary loop to freeze the ice.
 The entire cycle occurs below the critical pressure, which means the refrigerant exists in both vapour and liquid states during the heat rejection process.
 This is called a "subcritical" refrigeration cycle.

-However with the Eco-2-System, the gas remains in a vapour state throughout the entire heat rejection process.
+However with the Eco-2-System, the gas remains in a vapor state throughout the entire heat rejection process.
 Because the vapour remains above the critical pressure point and, therefore, cannot phase change into a liquid during the heat rejection process, it is called a "transcritical" refrigeration cycle.

 Simard uses the Danfoss ICMTS valve to regulate the flow of CO₂ in the system.
 "This valve is absolutely essential to the process," he emphasized.
 "Without it, the refrigeration cycle doesn't work, and there's no ice."

-The Danfoss ICMTS valve enables the transcritical cycle by regulating the phase change from vapour into liquid.
+The Danfoss ICMTS valve enables the transcritical cycle by regulating the phase change from vapor into liquid.
 After entering a liquid state, the CO₂ is pumped through a network of 1/2-inch-diameter copper tubes embedded four inches apart in the rink’s concrete slab.
 Two inches of concrete was poured on top of the existing slab to hold the new piping.
 Copper tubes were used to contain the pressurized liquid.
 The tubes are wrapped in a very thin polyethylene film to prevent any possible interaction with the concrete.

 "The entire rink works like a huge freezer," continued Simard.
 "A small pump circulates the liquid CO₂ through the tubes.
 The slab functions like an evaporator coil in a food freezer."